AeromodellingClubIITB/learners-space/Aircraft design and stability analysis using XFLR5/week 2/README.md

 ## Week 2
-#### The final goal at the end of the week would be that you would learn:
+#### The final goal at the end of this week would be that you would learn:
 * To design a fixed-wing drone using the mission parameters.<br/>
 * Learn how to analyse a 3D plane design in XFLR5.